 14. Basis of Charges

 The fees that apply to our work are determined in the first instance by reference to hourly rates, scale fees or agreed levels of fees.
-Unless otherwise agreed in writing, our people will undertake services for the Client at hourly rates appropriate to their level of experience and seniority.
+Our people will undertake services for the Client at hourly rates appropriate to their level of experience and seniority.
 Details of hourly rates for all staff are available on request.
 In respect of work of unusual complexity, urgency or importance, or requiring exceptional attendance, or involving high monetary values, we reserve the right to increase the hourly rate to allow for these factors.
 We also reserve the right to make a charge in respect of secretarial and other support services required at levels that we assess to be out of the ordinary, or provided outside normal office hours.